 3.4 Taking Stock: Clarifying ST3

-So far, we have seen what skeptical theism is: it is the affirmation of ST1-3 and monotheism.
-And we have seen what skeptical theism is not: it is not the thesis that we do not know of or recognize a good that justifies God in allowing evil; skeptical theists need not endorse this view.
+So far, we have seen what skeptical theism is and what it is not: it is the affirmation of ST1-3 and monotheism.
+It is not the thesis that we do not know of or recognize a good that justifies God in allowing evil; skeptical theists need not endorse this view.
 Finally, we saw that a plausible candidate for the relevant property in respect to the goods and evils listed in ST1 and ST2 is V. However, once we identify V as the relevant property at work in ST1 and ST2, BHI’s objections to skeptical theism melt away.
-Now, as I mentioned earlier (footnote 30), when Bergmann speaks of the relevant property in respect to representativeness, he is speaking of a conjunction of the relevant property for ST1 and ST2 and the relevant property for ST3.
+Now, as I mentioned earlier (footnote 28), when Bergmann speaks of the relevant property in respect to representativeness, he is speaking of a conjunction of the relevant property for ST1 and ST2 and the relevant property for ST3.
 The former, we have seen, is V. But the relevant property in respect to ST3 is far more important: even if G is of far greater value than E, it does not follow that G justifies God in allowing E. What is further needed is that G is connected in the right way with E: for G to justify God in allowing E, it must be that G could not be obtained without E. This is where ST3 comes into play: it prevents us from inferring from our lack of knowledge of a good being connected in the right way to E to the conclusion that there is no such good connected to E. Hence, ST3 does far more important work than ST1 and ST2.
 So, what is the relevant property in respect to ST3?
 I suggest that our understanding of V as the relevant property in respect to representativeness for ST1 and ST2 can inform how we should understand ST3.
 ST3, recall, says:

 ST3: We have no good reason for thinking that the entailment relations we know of between possible goods and the permission of possible evils are representative of the entailment relations there are between possible goods and the permission of possible evils.